indraniel/console-data-tools/README.md

   Storing Observations"][p2-algorithm].
 This approach was inspired by [LiveStats by Sean Cassidy on bitbucket][livestats].

-* Use the `--exact` option on a small dataset, where memory usage is not a concern.
-It will calculate the exact quantile informaion by storing all the data points in memory.
+* Use the `--exact` option on a small dataset where memory usage is not a concern.
+Enabling this option will calculate the exact quantile information by storing all the data points in memory.

-* By default the `--exact` is not applied
+* By default, the `--exact` option is not enabled.

 ### Examples ###